Skip to main content

 General aspects of increased limits.
 Examples

-The increased limits of article 94.1. b) of Law 20/1991 will be applied to the full quota , reduced in the deductions for avoid international double taxation and bonuses ( box [00582] “Positive adjusted full quota” on page 14 of form 200).
+The increased limits of article 94.1. b) of Law 20/1991 will be applied to the full quota , reduced in the deductions to avoid international double taxation and the bonuses ( box [00582] "Positive adjusted full quota" on page 14 of form 200).

 Therefore:

-1. If we apply to the general limit of 25 percent the provisions of article 94.1.b) of Law 20/1991, according to which the limits will always be 80 percent higher than the For each modification of the investment deduction is set in the general regime with a minimum differential of 35 percentage points, the 25 percent limit will increase to 60 percent, because according to the following calculations it is the greatest of:
+1. If we apply to the general limit of 25 percent the provisions of article 94.1.b) of Law 20/1991, according to which the limits will always be 80 percent higher than that set for each modification of the deduction for investments in the general regime with a minimum differential of 35 percentage points, the limit of 25 percent will increase to 60 percent, because according to the following calculations it is the greater of:

 • 25% x 1.8 = 45%